 Get in the zone

 So, how can you validate the assumption that you are indeed investing in habit-forming products?
-For that, you need to sit down with your teams and, as we do in our long acceleration programme, try to run a few lean loops of Build-Measure-Learn.
+For that, you need to sit down with your teams and, as we do in our Venture Building program, try to run a few lean loops of Build-Measure-Learn.
 In this way you’ll find out what you’re looking for.
 Establish that their product is able to keep users in the habit zone.
 Ask them questions like:

 - What kind of habits do you need to incorporate to your business model?